L271828R/broadridge/README.md

 for the above 'symbols' only mean: "[", "]", "{", "}"

-For the above I showcase the basic workings of a stack object as would be asked from a begginner level 'HackerRank' or "Leetcode' testing challange.
+For the above I showcase the basic workings of a stack object as would be asked from a beginner level 'HackerRank' or "Leetcode' testing challange.

-And I have a more complete solution where:
+Additionally, I have a more complete solution where:

 * Proper JSON rules are followed and the content of both dictionaries and lists are validated.
 * JSON needs to start with "{" and finish with "}"